History of animation: Adult-oriented theatrical animation in the 1980s

 The dark rock opera film Pink Floyd – The Wall (1982) contained 15 minutes worth of animated segments by British cartoonist Gerald Scarfe, who had already designed related artwork for the 1979 album and 1980-81 concert tour.
 Some of the film's animated material was previously used for the 1979 music video for "Another Brick in the Wall: Part 2" and for the tour.
 Scarfe had also made animations for Pink Floyd's 1977 In the Flesh tour.

 The successful British nuclear disaster film When the Wind Blows (1986) showed hand-drawn characters against real backgrounds, with stop-motion for objects that moved.

-The violent post-apocalyptic cyberpunk anime Akira (1988) garnered increased popularity of anime outside Japan and is now widely regarded as a classic.
+The violent post-apocalyptic cyberpunk anime Akira (1988) garnered increased popularity for anime outside Japan and is now widely regarded as a classic.

 MTV and animated videos

-MTV launched in 1981 and further popularized the music-video medium, which allowed relatively much artistic expression and creative techniques, since all involved wanted their video to stand out.
+MTV launched in 1981 and further popularized the music video medium, which allowed relatively free artistic expression and creative techniques.
 Many of the most celebrated music videos of the 1980s featured animation, often created with techniques that differed from standard cel animation.
 For instance, the iconic video for Peter Gabriel's Sledgehammer (1986) featured claymation, pixilation, and stop motion by Aardman Animations and the Brothers Quay.

 A-ha's "Take On Me" (1985) famously combined live-action with realistic pencil-drawing animation by Michael Patterson.
 The video was directed by Steve Barron, who would also direct the groundbreaking computer-animated Dire Straits "Money for Nothing" in the same year.
-The a-ha video was inspired by Alex Patterson's CalArts graduation film Commuter (1984), which had attracted the attention of Warner Bros.
+The A-ha video was inspired by Alex Patterson's CalArts graduation film Commuter (1984), which had attracted the attention of Warner Bros.
 Records executives and would be partly used again for A-ha's Train of Thought video.

 Patterson also directed Paula Abdul's Opposites Attract (1989), featuring his animated creation MC Skat Kat.

 The Rolling Stones' "The Harlem Shuffle" (1986) featured animated elements directed by Ralph Bakshi and John Kricfalusi, created in a few weeks.